-Sofia Coppola is said to bring an understated, balanced perspective to the otherwise male-dominated arena of film, creating a softer, more elegiac work into which viewers could be seduced.
-But that experience doesn’t end just in that industry: Sofia Coppola also understands the ins and outs of hospitality, being the daughter of famed filmmaker and makeshift hotelier, Francis Ford Coppola.
-With a slew of hideaways in Belize under the Family Coppola brand, Sofia tells Hugh Garvey for Conde Nast Traveler in a 2014 interview all about her favorite destination while here; after all, Coppola is said to have spent some time during the pandemic actually quarantining at her beach house in Belize.
-When Sofia Coppola wants to check out from the hustle and bustle of A-list life, it’s at her family’s Turtle Inn resort in Placencia, Belize, that she checks in.
+Being the daughter of famed filmmaker and makeshift hotelier Francis Ford Coppola, Sofia Coppola brings her elegant nature to more than just the film world, but also to hospitality too.
+With a slew of hideaways in Belize under the Family Coppola brand, Sofia tells Hugh Garvey for Conde Nast Traveler in a 2014 interview all about her favorite destination while here; after all, Coppola herself is said to have spent some time during the pandemic social distancing at her beach house in Belize.
+Where else than none other than Sofia’s personally curated hideaway in Belize at Sofia’s Beach House in Turtle Inn?

-To get familiarized with Belize, let’s lay down its geography: on the Caribbean coast of northern Central America, this English-speaking nation shares a border with both Guatemala and Mexico.
+To get familiarized with Belize, know that it’s on the Caribbean coast of northern Central America, and this English-speaking nation shares a border with both Guatemala and Mexico.
 With the lowest population density in the region, Belize is also known for its extreme biodiversity and distinctive ecosystems.
 Offshore, you’ll find over 400 islands—locally known as cayes—that stud the 185-mile-long Belize Barrier Reef.

-While Turtle Inn’s signature style is thatched beachside cabanas, Coppola’s own contribution is an oasis of chic yet comfortable minimalism.
-When a lot next to the hotel became available, she hired Laurent Deroo, a French architect, to design the now stylish and soothing getaway.
-It’s an open-plan main house that feels airy, modern, yet both indoor and outdoor.
-Wooden finishings contrast sliding glass doors that open onto the pool area, which doubles as a lounge perfect for barbecue and even playing Ping-Pong.
-“It’s to this retreat that Coppola and her family come to recharge each winter and spring,” says Garvey.
+While Turtle Inn’s signature style is thatched beachside cabanas, Coppola’s own contribution is a contrasting modern yet minimal beach house that sleeps up large groups.
+It’s an open-plan main house that feels airy while being indoors and outdoors.
+Wooden finishings contrast sliding glass doors that open onto the pool area, which makes it especially fun for families or large friend groups to congregate and play in plain sight of the Caribbean Sea.
+“It’s to this retreat that Coppola and her family come to recharge each winter and spring,” says Garvey for CN Traveler.

-If you’re in pursuit of the real Caribbean—unhurried, unpretentious, and undiluted—then look no further than Southern Belize.
 There’s a population of maybe 1,500 residents, if that, in Placencia, Belize.
-The Placencia Peninsula on the southeast coast culminates towards the tip with a traditional fishing village peppered with resorts and restaurants, but ultimately boasts more than 16 miles of beaches perfect for peace and quiet.
+An offshoot of the southerly Stann Creek District, the Placencia Peninsula on the southeast coast culminates towards the tip with a traditional fishing village peppered with resorts and restaurants but ultimately boasts more than 16 miles of beaches perfect for peace and quiet.

 Guests at Sofia Coppola’s Beach House can enjoy all of Turtle Inn’s amenities: two swimming pools, a private dock, a dive shop, three restaurants, a bar, a gelato stand, a spa that specializes in Thai massage, and a boutique.
 At the doorstep of her father Francis Coppola’s villa, Sofia’s Beach House is a modernist tropical hideaway just a few steps from Belize’s Caribbean shore and the beach town of Placencia.